 Benefit #1: Gut Health

 This is where Morning Kick puts their money, and the product may, in fact, support your digestive health.
-With 10 billion CFU probiotics from one Bacillus strain and five Lactobacillus strains, this superfood formula contains one of the highest on the market.
+With 5 billion CFU probiotics from one Bacillus strain and five Lactobacillus strains, this superfood formula contains an average amount of probiotics for a greens powder.

 We are starting to understand that our gut health is incredibly important not just for digestion, but for our overall health.
 An abundant and balanced microbiome plays a role in many of our health systems, and taking enough probiotics consistently is one important factor in the health of our gut.

 In addition to this, fiber, including prebiotic, helps feed our good bacteria.
 This is important because it nourishes our microbiome but also produces short chain fatty acids that are critical for the health of our gastrointestinal cells.
-Morning Kick features 4 grams of organic Jerusalem artichoke inulin (one of the two organic ingredients in the formula).
+Morning Kick features 4 grams of organic Jerusalem artichoke inulin (one of the three organic ingredients in the formula) and chicory inulin.

-These two ingredients support Morning Kick’s claim for gut health and digestive balance and helps make Morning Kick stand out.
-With that said, those who have difficulty digesting fermentable carbohydrates, such as inulin, may not do well on this formula since it is quite rich in this ingredient.
+These ingredients support Morning Kick’s claim for gut health and digestive balance and helps make Morning Kick stand out.
+With that said, note that this formula is rich in FODMAPs if that's something you're trying to avoid.
 Morning Kick also lacks digestive enzymes, which help the body break down food and absorb nutrients.

 Benefit #2: Energy

 This benefit has left me baffled.
-Roundhouse Provisions Morning Kick contains so few superfoods and greens that it contains no vitamins or minerals except for sodium.
-Energy production is based on getting enough of specific micronutrients, particularly from the B vitamins along with minerals phosphorus, magnesium, and manganese.
+Roundhouse Provisions Morning Kick contains so few superfoods and greens compared to other greens powders (example: it contains 500mg per serving versus Live it Up Super Greens’ 7300mg), which means it may not pack in enough chlorophyll, antioxidants, and micronutrients to impact energy levels.
+Energy production is based on getting enough of specific micronutrients, particularly from the B vitamins along with minerals phosphorus, iron, magnesium, and manganese.

 Overall, I’m not sure where energy is coming from in this formula.